SimmeringRook/simmeringrook.github.io/courses/PH401/Computational/Latticework.md

 # Latticework

 The `Latticework` object is a collection of [`Nodes`](/courses/PH401/Computational/Node.md) of [spacetime](/courses/PH401/Physics/Spacetime.md).
 The name is inspired from [Taylor and Wheeler]'s discussion of a "latticework of rods and clocks" used to map out and record events in spacetime.
-Functionally, this will be implemented as a [multi-dimensional array] of `Nodes`, and will be aware of the underlying geometry of spacetime implemented.
+Functionally, this will be implemented as a [multi-dimensional array] of `Nodes`, and will be aware of the underlying geometry of spacetime, [`SpacetimeGeometry`](/courses/PH401/Computational/SpacetimeGeometry.md), implemented.

 ## Creation